 Catalog page: PhD

-Degree requirements: Bachelor's or master's degree in criminology, sociology or a relevant discipline from an accredited college or university
+Degree requirements: Master's degree in criminology, sociology or a relevant discipline from an accredited college or university

 GPA: Minimum of 3.2